Phenomenological study of quarkonium suppression and the impact of the energy gap between singlets and octets: Discussion of the model

 where $N_c=3$, $T_F=\frac{1}{2}$ and $N_F$ is the number of flavours that can be considered light when computing $m_D$ (we take $N_F=3$).
 A plot of this Debye mass as a function of the temperature, as obtained with different scales for the running coupling constant $\alpha_s$, is given in Fig.~\ref{fig:md}.
 One can see that, for this range of temperatures, $m_D\simeq 2.5 T$, a result that is not truly in the perturbative regime.
 Thus we should regard our use of the HTL result as a convenient phenomenological guide, providing us with a reasonable approximation for the overall momentum and frequency dependence of the longitudinal tensor, while $m_D$, to which it is proportional, could be viewed as a phenomenological parameter.

 If one ignores the gap between singlets and octets, which may be legitimate when the temperature is high enough, one obtains the simpler expression

 which we refer to as the static limit \footnote{Here we refer to the static limit as the limit $T\gg\Delta E$.
 Note that in other context the static limit is understood as the limit in which the heavy quark mass is infinite.}.
 This expression (\ref{eq:widthgl}) can be read as twice the imaginary part of the potential, as originally computed in \cite{Laine:2006ns}.
 One may then interpret Eq.~(\ref{eq:width}) in similar terms, as an energy dependent imaginary potential.
 This energy dependence, present in the exponential factor as well as in the correlator, plays a crucial role at low temperature since it ensures that the fluctuation-dissipation theorem is fulfilled.
 The impact of this energy dependence of the imaginary potential was studied numerically in \cite{Blaizot:2018oev}, and is illustrated in Fig. \ref{fig:ImV}.
 One can see that ignoring this energy dependence typically increases the decay width by a factor 2.
 The purpose of this note is to quantify this effect in the more realistic situation of an expanding plasma.
+We note that the importance of the energy gap was recognized in early studies of quarkonium interactions with matter \cite{Kharzeev:1994pz,Kharzeev:1995ij}.

 Before closing this subsection, we note that the energy dependence in Eq. (\ref{eq:width}) originates from the energy gap between singlets and octets.
 We determine the singlet binding energy by solving the Schr\"{o}dinger equation